When Mark was in his mid-20s, he had his cholesterol tested for the first time.

 High cholesterol also often co-occurs with other, far more visible conditions like obesity or diabetes, making it easy to push cholesterol concerns to the side.

 For many people, there aren’t any outward signs that anything is wrong at all.
-As a result, less than half of American adults with high cholesterol are getting treatment for their condition.
+As a result, less than of American adults with high cholesterol are getting treatment for their condition.
 Less than a third have their condition under control.

 Other than that, he’s in good health.
 He’s at a healthy weight.
 He’s eating well and he enjoys softball, tennis, and cycling.
 But despite his wholesome lifestyle, his cholesterol levels remain out of control.